 The Bliss Point started with some work by scientist Harold Moskowitz in the 1950s on how to persuade American soldiers to finish their MREs (Meals Ready to Eat).
-In his research he discovered that humans both have a natural sense of satiety (they know when they’ve eaten enough) and that humans also become bored with the same tastes, flavours and textures.
+In his research, he discovered that humans both have a natural sense of satiety.
+They know when they’ve eaten enough.
+Humans also become bored with the same tastes, flavours and textures.

-Moskowitz also discovered that if you combine sugar, salt, and fat with interesting flavourings and textures, we humans hit a “bliss point” and just don’t know how to stop.
-The result was everything from Cherry Doctor Pepper (an early success) to the likes of Doritos and Pringles where “once you pop you can’t stop”.
+Moskowitz also discovered that if you combine sugar, salt, and fat with interesting flavourings and textures, we humans hit a “bliss point”.
+This is when we gorge ourselves.
+From early successes (Cherry Dr Pepper) to Doritos and Pringles, “once you pop you can’t stop”.

 However, when you combine sugar, salt and fat altogether, they act synergistically to make us want to eat more.
 Essentially, they override our ability to feel satiated and stop eating.
-For most of history this wasn’t a problem, as in nature there are no products that simultaneously contain fat, sugar and salt.
-But food scientists, starting with Moskowitz, experimented with, and eventually optimised, different doses of sugar, salt and fat across many products and figured out how to override the brain’s natural ‘stop’ signals.
+For most of history, this wasn’t a problem.
+In nature, there are no products that simultaneously contain fat, sugar and salt.
+Starting with Moskowitz, food scientists experimented with, and eventually optimised, different doses of sugar, salt and fat.
+They figure out how to override the brain’s natural ‘stop’ signals across many products.

 It’s the same with many milk chocolates.
 When you take a bar like Standout’s Dark Milk, you can savour it.
 But you may still want a second (and third, and fourth!) bite.
-It’s the same ‘science’ and experimentation that explains why Menakao’s 44% Milk and Original Bean’s Esmeraldas Milk have a pinch of salt.
+The same ‘science’ and experimentation explains why Menakao’s 44% Milk and Original Bean’s Esmeraldas Milk have a pinch of salt.

 Indeed there is an argument that milk chocolate, created in the 1880s and 1890s, was the world’s first “bliss point” food.
-It was Daniel Peter’s perseverance, Henri Nestle’s work on producing milk powder, and Rodolphe Lindt’s conche that created the first smooth, creamy milk chocolates – and the rest is history.
+It was Daniel Peter’s perseverance, Henri Nestle’s work on producing milk powder, and Rodolphe Lindt’s conche that created the first smooth, creamy milk chocolates.
+The rest is history.